dustinpfister/blog_posts/_posts/threejs-examples-dae-tools-sphere-normals-invert.md

 ### Version numbers matter

-When I first wrote this blog post I was using r135 of threejs.
+When I first wrote this blog post I was using r135 of threejs, and the last time I came around to do some editing I was using r146.

 ## 1 - First version of this inverted normals sphere DAE file example